santosguilherme/chat/backend/README.md

 # Start local development
 yarn start

-# open http://localhost:3000 to view it in the browser.
 # the server will reload if you make edits
 # errors will show up in the console
 ```